MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms: Dataset

 \section{Dataset}

 We provide the detailed information of our datasets in Table~\ref{tab: individual_dataset_py}, Table~\ref{tab: individual_dataset_java}, and Table~\ref{tab: individual_dataset_js}.
-We provide programming language, project name, license, link, number of stars, and number of forks for each individual project.
+We provide programming language, project name, license, link, number of stars, number of forks, number of files, and line of codes for each individual project.

 The license of "Author Permission" in Table \ref{tab: individual_dataset_java} means that we obtain the usage permission from the author of the corresponding repository\footnote{https://github.com/frandorado/spring-projects/tree/master}.